How Ray Ban is Using Music, Architecture and the Human Experience to Sell Sunglasses

-- They hand select musicians, artists, cinematographers, and other creative visionaries to tell their stories on Ray-Ban.com (See their Envision Series, Never Hide Noise, and Never Hide Films segments.)
+- They hand select musicians, artists, cinematographers, and other creative visionaries to tell their stories on Ray-Ban.com (See their Never Hide Noise segment.)

-- They invite everyday people to contribute their stories (see their Wall of Legends, Never Hide Gallery, and the bottom portion of their Envision Series), and
+- They invite everyday people to contribute their stories, and

 - They run their own International events and create visual content to tell the story of these events (see coverage of their Polarized Tour)

-By associating themselves with these characters and stories (both real and fictional), the personality of the characters and the qualities of their stories naturally contribute to the collective story of Ray Ban.
+Through associating with these characters and stories (both real and fictional), the personality of the characters and the qualities of their stories naturally contribute to the collective story of Ray Ban.